Lute Olson, Hall of Fame coach, Arizona icon, dies at 85 - WHIZ News

 TUCSON, Ariz.
-(AP) — Lute Olson, the Hall of Fame coach who turned Arizona into a college basketball powerhouse, has died.
+(AP) — Lute Olson, the Hall of Fame coach who turned Arizona into a college basketball powerhouse and led the program to its lone national title in 1997, has died.
 He was 85.

 Olson’s family said he died Thursday evening.
 The cause of death wasn’t given.